dylanlan/dylanlan.github.io/_posts/2024-01-04-darkages-bugs.md

 ### Misc Bugs

 - "You are too busy", when trying to polish gems.
 Need to log off and log back in to fix it.
 Annoying.
+- "You are distracted", when trying to use certain popups for quests / dialogue etc. Often need to just retry.
 - (Maybe just one or more, coming soon!)